yewstack/yew/docs/more/development-tips.md

 ### IntelliJ IDEA

 There is currently no way to extend the support for proc macros in `intellij-rust`.
-See [intellij-rust/intellij-rust#6367](https://github.com/intellij-rust/intellij-rust/issues/6367)
+See [intellij-rust/intellij-rust#6367](https://github.com/intellij-rust/intellij-rust/issues/6367) and [intellij-rust/intellij-rust#1786](https://github.com/intellij-rust/intellij-rust/issues/1786).

 ### VSCode